davidferret/Restaurant-Order-System/README.md

 # Restaurant Order System

-This program allows users to place an order from a predefined menu, calculates the total cost including tax, and saves the order details to a receipt file.

-- **Menu Selection**: Users can select items from a fixed menu.
-- **Quantity Input**: Supports ordering multiple quantities of each item.
-- **Total Calculation**: Computes the final price, including a 7% sales tax.
-- **Receipt Generation**: Saves order details and total cost to a text file.
-- **User-Friendly Interface**: Allows multiple items to be added before finalizing the order.
+This C project simulates a restaurant ordering system where you can select items from a fixed menu, specify quantities, and calculate the total cost, including a 7% sales tax.
+The way I programmed this project was by implementing a structured menu system where each item has a predefined price.
+When you place an order, the program records the items and their quantities, calculates the subtotal, applies the sales tax, and displays the final total.
+The receipt generation feature was particularly interesting to implement since it required formatting the output neatly for easy readability.
+Additionally, I added the ability to handle multiple items per order before finalizing, making the ordering process more flexible.

+I built this project because I wanted to practice handling structured data and file management while making something practical.
+Working with input validation, loops for adding multiple items, and proper formatting for receipt output was a fun challenge.
+Hopefully, this makes ordering food in a simulated environment feel smooth and efficient!

-## Example Usage
+## Example Output
 ```
 --- Menu ---
 [1] Double Cheese Burger - $5.00